PdoyleC/Watch_Blog/README.md

 The website uses [ElephantSQL](https://www.elephantsql.com/) for its database.

 - I signed up with my GitHub account.
-- I created a new instance and the free plan was selected and Europe was selected as the region.
+- I created a new instance and the free plan was selected, and Europe was selected as the region.
-- Once created I was able to access the url and password for the database.
+- Once created I was able to access the  and password for the database.

 The website uses [Cloudinary](https://cloudinary.com/) for storing images.